rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. the YANG schema (*schema-id*) associated with subscription target filter,
 1. the *update-trigger*, unless *sync-on-start* is enabled.
 1. the *description* field,
-1. any other fields that are included in a *subscription-started* notification message
+1. any other fields that are included in a *subscription-started* notification message, unless the definition of those fields explicitly specifies different behavior.

 #### Modifications requiring no lifecycle notification